pluf/di/doc/lazy-injection.md

 ### Installation

 Lazy injection requires the [Ocramius/ProxyManager](https://github.com/Ocramius/ProxyManager) library.
-This library is not installed by default with PHP-DI, you need to require it:
+This library is not installed by default with DI, you need to require it:

 ````
 composer require ocramius/proxy-manager